Jorge B. Vargas: Government service

 After being admitted to the Philippine Bar in 1914, he was appointed as a law clerk for the Philippine Commission in 1915.
 He was promoted to the position of chief clerk of the Department of the Interior in 1917.

 In 1918, he served as the legislative secretary to Speaker Sergio Osmeña of the House of Representatives.

 In 1921, Vargas succeeded Vicente Morente as director-general of the Philippine Carnival Association which ran the Manila Carnival.
 He was succeeded by Arsenio Luz the following year.

 In 1936, Vargas was appointed by President Manuel L. Quezon as his executive secretary, becoming the first in the country to serve in such a position.

 When the Japanese invaded the country in 1941, Vargas was designated to the Department of National Defense as its secretary.
-A few weeks later, he was appointed by President Manuel Quezon as mayor of the City of Greater Manila in 1941.
+A few weeks later, he was appointed by President Quezon as mayor of the City of Greater Manila in 1941.
 His responsibilities included administering the open city upon the arrival of occupational troops of the Imperial Japanese Army on January 2, 1942.

 By 1942, Vargas became chairman of the Japanese-sponsored Philippine Executive Commission.
 During the collaborationist Second Philippine Republic, he was once asked by the Japanese to assume the Presidency, but he declined.
-He instead served as the regime's Ambassador to Japan.
+He instead served as the regime's ambassador to Japan.
 In that position, he was quoted shortly before Japanese troops were driven from Manila as stating that "we know Japan is destined for sure victory and prosperity for ages to come."

 Vargas served as chairman of the National Planning Commission from 1946 to 1954 and was a member of the Board of Regents of the University of the Philippines from 1961 to 1965.
 In 1960, the Philippines conferred on him the Legion of Honor with the rank of commander.